versatica/mediasoup-website/support.md

 $ kill -s SIGSEGV 46717
 ```

-Then check the generated core dump file in the corresponding folder.
+Then check the generated core dump or crash report file in the corresponding folder.